schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 \[Image 2.16.1: The two motor connectors\]

 Let's create a new program in order to see how to use the motors.
-Again, to do this, we go to the "File" menu and then click on "New".
+Again, to do this, we go to menu "File" and click on "New".

-Now, just like in the previous example, we'll start by dragging and dropping instruction blocks onto the canvas, the first one being the "mBot program" block.
+Now, just like in the previous example, we'll start by dragging and dropping instruction blocks onto the canvas, the first one being the "mBot program" header block.

 There are a couple of blocks that allow us to control the motors.
-Let's start with block "run forward at speed 0" which allows us to get the mBot to move forwards or backwards and turn left or right.
+Let's start with block "\[run forward\] at speed \[0\]" which allows us to get the mBot to move forwards or backwards and turn left or right.
 We pick it and attach it to the "mBot program" header block and then we can configure its two attributes:

 a. the direction of the move

 b. the speed

 The speed can take any number between -255 and 255.
 Again, instead of selecting one of the values from the drop-down, you can click and enter any valid value.
-A negative value here will have the robot run backwards, if configured to run forwards, and vice versa.
+A negative value here will have the robot run backwards \(with the direction attribute set to "run forward\]\) and vice versa.
 Let's choose "forward" and a speed of 125.

-**Note**: The speed number is rather arbitrary and how fast the robot goes really depends on how depleted are the batteries or whether there is some heavy load on the robot.
+**Note**: The speed number is rather arbitrary and how fast the robot goes really depends on how depleted are the batteries or whether there is some load on the robot.

 Let's add now a wait block and set it to 5 seconds and another "run forward ..." and set it at a speed zero, which should stop the spinning of the wheels.